Colin Fraser (mining)

 Sir Colin Fraser (14 May 1875 – 11 March 1944) was a mining engineer and executive in New Zealand and Australia.

 History

 Fraser was born in Coromandel, New Zealand, a son of mine manager John Cameron Fraser and his wife Elizabeth Stuart Fraser, née McKay.
 He studied geology part-time at Auckland University while on the staff of the Bank of New Zealand, graduated M.Sc in 1906 and entered the service of the N.Z.
 Government as mining geologist 1905–1911.

-He was associated with W. S. Robinson in London as an employee of Robinson, Clark & Co, consulting mining engineers 1911–1914, when he was involved in tin mines in Cornwall and nickel mines in Canada.
+He was associated with William Sydney Robinson in London as an employee of Robinson, Clark & Co, consulting mining engineers 1911–1914, when he was involved in tin mines in Cornwall and nickel mines in Canada.